Codecademy/engineering-competencies/README.md

 - You effectively manage your time and know when to ask for help to unblock yourself.
 When blocked, you are resourceful and take initiative in finding other tasks to complete.
 - You are given a set of large tasks and are able to effectively break them down into smaller tasks, which are easier to complete.
-- You actively participate in your team’s on-call rotation.
+- You actively participate in your team's on-call rotation.

 ### Collaboration & Communication